Skip to main content

 • provider and model defaults

-Tool policy, runtime defaults, and scope fields are declarative governance hints in the manifest.
-The daemon stores and digests them, but the actual tool surface, route, permissions, capability scope, and credential scope still come from the normal session/run/runtime configuration.
+Runtime defaults are applied through the normal route selection path.
+Required capability and credential scopes are checked against the target session before a Flow starts.
+Enforced tool policies are evaluated from scoped session journals and make the Flow fail closed if the run used a blocked or non-allowed tool.
 Playbook version content is immutable.
 Its mutable release state lives separately and can be draft, verified, canary, active, or revoked.
 A Flow is one durable projection of a started Playbook version.
 It stores correlation data and references to Kheish primitives such as:

 • session_id